A Refinement of the Spanning Surface Defect in $3$ and $4$ Dimensions: Spanning Surface Defect Gaps via Connected Sums

 Our next step is to describe the framework necessary to investigate the non-orientable $4$-genus of a knot.
 In parallel to the $3$-dimensional setting, we first review the normal Euler number and Allen's geography problem in Section~\ref{ssec:euler}.
-Next, in Section~\ref{ssec:pinch4}, we revisit pinch surfaces in $4$ dimensions.
-We finish the section by describing lower bounds on the non-orientable $4$-genus in Sections~\ref{ssec:signature} and \ref{ssec:bound}, including a proof of Theorem~\ref{thm:oss-sg}.
+We finish the section by describing lower bounds on the non-orientable $4$-genus in Sections~\ref{ssec:signature} and \ref{ssec:bound}, including a proof of Proposition~\ref{prop:oss-sg}.